 When observing sparrows, ask yourself the following questions to find their distinguishing field marks:

 - Head: Is the head smooth and flat, or does the bird puff its feathers in a small crest?
-Are there stripes or markings on the crown, eyebrow, cheek, chin or throat?
-Does the bird have a noticeable eye ring?
+Are there stripes or markings on the crown, lores, eyebrow, cheek, chin or throat?
+Does the bird have a noticeable eye ring or eye stripe?

-- Underparts: When comparing the bird’s chest, flanks and abdomen, are they clear, spotted, or streaked?
+- Underparts: When comparing the bird’s chest, flanks, and abdomen, are they plain, spotted or streaked?
 Is there a color wash over the bird’s body?
-Are the markings uniform or do they create a specific pattern or central spot?
+Are the markings uniform or do they create a specific pattern such as a bib, vest or central spot?

-- Wings: Do the wings show any barring, spotting, or other patterns?
+- Wings: Do the wings show any barring, spotting or other patterns?
 If there are wing bars, are they broad, narrow or broken?
+How many are there?

 With careful observation, birders can answer these field mark questions about any type of sparrow.
 When several questions can be answered, the bird’s identity will be revealed.

-- Range and Habitat: Even when migrating, birds prefer familiar habitats.
-When you find a sparrow that seems unclear, compare it to species typically found in the same habitat in that range to make identification easier.
+- Range and habitat: Even when migrating, birds prefer familiar habitats.
+When you find a sparrow that seems unclear, compare it to species typically found in the same habitat in that range to make proper identification easier.

 - Behavior: Like any animals, sparrows have unique personalities.
 Some are very shy, while others are bold and curious.
 Some prefer to move in flocks, and others are solitary.
 When you see one bird, take a moment to scan for others and watch how each bird behaves.
 Compare those observations to field guide descriptions or your own experiences to identify the bird.